mech/Learning-Notes/FrontEnd/CSS/DesignSystem.md

 * [Designing Adobe Portfolio](https://medium.com/@andrewcouldwell/designing-adobe-portfolio-ffa1358e4913#.8beck9yc9)
 * [A useful list of design system documentation](https://dribbble.com/shots/3239960-Design-system-documentation)
 * [Seek's style guide](https://seek-oss.github.io/seek-style-guide/)

+> Visualizing all the discrete states an application can be in will make your design systems better.
+This in essence is the most pure form of a "living style guide" and will help your design team develop a cohesive and modular design system.

+---

 > Your design needs to adapt and change to fit the content on offer and the changing nature of the web.
 Whether it's a modified navigation bar to accommodate new sections, a new type of article page or a complete design refresh, the key to success is continuous improvement.